cricolfe/Automatic-Image-Labelling/README.md

 ## Step 1
 Take images using cCapture.py with a webcam for example.

-Organize all images into classses according with the different sets you want to identify (one, thwo, three, four, five in this case).
+Organize all images into classses according with the different sets you want to identify.
+To organize images with hands folders with names "one", "two", "three", "four", "five" are created.
 Each folder has images of one class.
-There is also a folder with images of backgrounds to combine with images of the classes (backgrounds).
-If this folder is empty, original images are not combined with nothing.
-It is necessary also an image of the backgound without object to threshold images of the classes folders.
-This is called "imbk.jpg".
+There is also a folder with images of backgrounds to combine with images of the classes called "backgrounds".
+If this folder is empty, original images are not combined with backgrounds.
+It is necessary also an image of the backgound without objects to threshold pixels images and remove background.
+This image is called "imbk.jpg".
 Results will be stored in another folder called "results".
 Following figure shows the set of folders to organize all images in classes and compute results.

 ## Documentation